 As outlined in State Board of Education Policy CCRE-001, students in grades 6-8 have the opportunity to earn high school credit while in middle school.
-The Wake County Public School System has determined that the following courses will be available to middle school students (Updated for 2020-2021).
+The Wake County Public School System has determined that the following courses will be available to middle school students.